-I’ve had more than a handful of folks e-mail me with dilemmas that had to do with interpreting what someone “meant” in an email they received.
+I’ve had several site visitors email me recently in regard to dilemmas that had to do with interpreting what someone “meant” in an email they received.
 Big-time misunderstandings then ensued.
 Some irreparably so.

 Emotions Come into Play

-As a matter of fact, it was a general comment and the recipient chose to take it personally.
-That is probably because I was not emotionally involved or didn’t know the other party well enough to “read in between the lines.”
+The comments provided were general in nature, in my view, and the recipient chose to take it personally.
+That is probably because I was not emotionally involved or do not know the other party well enough to “read in between the lines.”

 Type it; You Mean it

-On the other hand, if you type it; you’d better mean it.
+If you type it; you had better mean it.
 All caps, multiple !!! and ???, bold type.
-Online, “I didn’t mean it that way!” simply does not apply.
-You have the ability to make darned sure what you really mean is what you relay by virtue of the words you choose and how you choose to use them.
+With the written word “I didn’t mean it that way!” simply does not apply.
+You have the opportunity to make darned sure that what you really mean is what you relay by virtue of the words you choose and how you choose to use them.

-In a couple decades, communicating with the written word has once again become mainstream.
-Each of us regardless of our profession, hobbies or educational background, needs to learn how to communicate with clarity in our e-mail.
+In just a few decades, communicating with the written word has once again become mainstream.
+Each of us, regardless of our profession, hobbies or educational background, needs to learn how to communicate with clarity in our email.